bevyengine/bevy-website/content/learn/book/storing-data/queries.md

 - `Query<AnyOf<(&Life, &Mana)>>` which acts as a wrapper for multiple `Option` `QueryData` types
 - `Query<Has<Life>>`, which contains `true` if the component is present, and `false` if the component is absent
 - `Query<(), Or<(With<Life>, With<Mana>)>>`, which combines query filters via an `Or` relationship
+  - Using `()` in the `QueryData` field means that no data will be fetched: the only information retrieved is whether or not the query contains a given entity.

 As you can see, Bevy's type-driven querying can be quite expressive and elaborate!
 Don't worry, though: most of your queries will be quite simple, requesting a few pieces of data with a simple filter.